suzannahrowntree/suzannahrowntree.site/_books/pendragons_heir.md

 _"[Pendragon's Heir]_ impacted me in a way no other fictional book has." **~ Byte-Sized Theology**

 _"Pendragon's Heir_ was a wonderful, imaginative tale of chivalry and honor...
-It reads like a painting by John William Waterhouse or Edmund Blair Leighton looks." **~ Hayden Wand, author of _The Wulver's Rose_**
+It reads like a painting by John William Waterhouse or Edmund Blair Leighton _looks_." **~ Hayden Wand, author of _The Wulver's Rose_**

 "I literally couldn't put it down...In this novel the characters of legend have living and breathing personalities, loves, hates and fears." **~ Elisabeth Grace Foley, author of _The Lost Lake House_**